-Access to our services is generally fast and possible in Montreal, Laval, Longueuil and Quebec City.
-Furthermore, a referral from a family doctor is not required for an assessment; this means that Dr Marois can easily welcome any patient.
+Access to our services is generally fast and possible in Laval, Longueuil and Quebec City.
+Furthermore, a referral from a family doctor is not required for an assessment; this means that Dr. Marois, Dr Ouellette or Dr Sajous, can easily welcome any patient.

-Not only are Dr Carlos Marois and Dr Genevieve Desbiens adamant to base their practice on the latest scientific evidence, but Les Cliniques Marois are all equipped with the latest technologies and machines typically used in urology, which meet the standards established by the Collège des Médecins du Québec.
+Not only are Dr. Marois, Dr Ouellette and Dr Sajous adamant to base their practice on the latest scientific evidence, but Les Cliniques Marois are all equipped with the latest technologies and machines typically used in urology, which meet the standards established by the Collège des Médecins du Québec.
 However, the real strength is our staff!
 Trained medical secretaries insure that patients feel welcomed and are provided with the right information or given an appointment in the shortest delay possible.
-Dr Marois also works with nurses trained in hospital operating rooms, who assist in various urological examinations, treatments and surgeries and take care of surgery follow-ups and one-on-one consultations.
+Our urologists also work with nurses trained in hospital operating rooms, who assist in various urological examinations, treatments and surgeries and take care of surgery follow-ups and one-on-one consultations.

-Dr. Marois is currently the only private urologist who can perform major surgeries with an anesthesiologist in a private hospital; Centre Métropolitain de Chirurgie, in Montreal, which is accredited with distinction of honor.
+Dr. Marois, Dr Ouellette and Dr Sajous, is currently the only private urologists who can perform major surgeries with an anesthesiologist in a private hospital; Centre Métropolitain de Chirurgie, in Montreal, which is accredited with distinction of honor.

 For more information about our private practice and hospital inpatient services.
 Call us